dlee658/uoa-webrtc-customize/README.md

 # Features
 - Multi-participants
-- Toggling of video stream
+- Toggling of video stream to everyone in the room
-- Toggling of audio stream (mute & unmute)
+- Toggling of audio stream (mute & unmute) to everyone in the room
+- Toggling of video stream and audio stream to a specific user
 - Screen sharing
 - Text chat
 - Mute individual participant